-Victoria Le Tissier Bsc; MA; MBACP.
-Individual, couple and family therapist.
+Victoria Le Tissier MBACP (Accred) Individual, couple and family therapist.

 I offer an empathetic, safe environment within which clients and I can work together to facilitate the potential for change.
 I work in a way that is warm, open and ready to engage and interact with you, not judging you for who you are or what you bring to therapy.
 As a therapist I work with individuals, couples, families and young people.
 I work in an integrative way which means I have a toolbox of skills and techniques from different therapeutic orientations on which I can draw depending on what is needed, combining these as necessary.